Wilmer Flores Preview, Player Props: Giants vs. Reds

-The San Francisco Giants, including Wilmer Flores (hitting .270 in his past 10 games, with three home runs, four walks and seven RBI), take on starting pitcher Andrew Abbott and the Cincinnati Reds at Oracle Park, Monday at 9:45 PM ET.
+The San Francisco Giants and Wilmer Flores, who went 1-for-4 with a double and an RBI last time out, take on Brandon Williamson and the Cincinnati Reds at Oracle Park, Tuesday at 9:45 PM ET.

 Wilmer Flores Game Info & Props vs. the Reds